 However, this was a small study and review suggests that there was a high degree of bias in the results.
 Bias happens when researchers don’t take into account other hidden factors that affect the results, like not making sure both groups of participants were treated the same, except for the ayurvedic herbs.

-While doing a few kegels on your own may seem like a good option for delaying ejaculation, treatment for premature ejaculation requires a detailed understanding of not only which muscles to target but also how and when to tighten and relax specific pelvic floor muscles.
+While doing a few Kegels on your own may seem like a good option for delaying ejaculation, a Kegels-based treatment for premature ejaculation requires a detailed understanding of not only which muscles to target but also how and when to tighten and relax specific pelvic floor muscles.
 It requires guidance from a trained physical therapist and dedicated practice by the man.
 Even still there are no proven treatment protocols for pelvic floor physical therapy to help premature ejaculation.
 More research is needed before pelvic floor therapies become routine practice to cure premature ejaculation.

-One remedy some men can try to delay ejaculation is to masturbate before sex.
+One remedy some men can try is to masturbate before sex.
 This can actually be quite effective since the next time the man is sexually stimulated, he will have more control.
 Masturbation works because of a phenomenon known as the relative refractory period.
 After orgasm, there is a period where men can have another erection and orgasm, but it requires much more stimulation than normal.
 Since men need more stimulation, they’ll be able to increase their ejaculation times the second time around.